Bogotá № VII

 The Montessori Series

-The Baby, Toddler, and Child books.
-Montessori isn't just about schools - it's a philosophy of respecting children's autonomy and following their natural development.
-These books are practical guides for applying those principles at home.
+Montessori isn't just about schools — it's a philosophy of respecting children's autonomy and following their natural development.

 The Book You Wish Your Parents Had Read

 About breaking cycles.
-Understanding how your own upbringing affects your parenting.
 Uncomfortable in places, but important.
-The goal isn't to be perfect - it's to be aware.
+The goal isn't to be perfect — it's to be aware.

 Raising Good Humans

 Mindful parenting for the reactive moments.
-When your toddler is melting down at 6am and you haven't had coffee yet - this book helps you respond instead of react.
+When your toddler melts down at 6am and you haven't had coffee yet.

 Fair Play